jessebeard/firefox_settings/README.md

 You'll need Firefox and Tree Style Tabs (TST)[1] installed as well as some of the TST extensions.
 Here I'm showing "TST indent line"[2] and "TST Bookmark subpanel"[3]
+The config file is totally optional and is mostly for personal use, it stores keyboard/mouse shortcuts and tab behavior.

 A little demo of how this mods TST.